karanagarwal17/blog/_posts/2017-03-20-data-visualization.md

 ### Keep a check on the Lie Factor

 Lie factor is ratio between the size of effect shown in a graphic and the size of effect in the data.
 It should be kept as close to 1 as possible.
-This ensures that the user is given a correct insight of the data.
+This ensures that the user gets accurate insight from the data.

 Keeping these key points in mind I created Twitter Live Data Visualization web-app which uses Data Visualizations to create a world-map and uses the Twitter Streaming API to fetch tweets with their location.
 It then plots the tweets on the map according to their co-ordinates and the number of followers the user has.
 Corresponding to every data a circle is plotted on the map whose location depends on the co-ordinates of the tweet and the radius is a function of the number of followers.